 This dashboard analyzes demographics of HSH clients served by Coordinated Entry since July 1, 2019.
-It allows users to compare the distributions of households represented in various stages of the Coordinated Entry housing process by demographic categories, including race, ethnicity, gender identity, and sexual orientation.
+It allows users to compare the distributions of households represented in various stages of the Coordinated Entry housing process by demographic categories, including race, ethnicity, gender identity, sexual orientation, and age.

 All data in this dashboard is sourced from HSH’s Online Navigation and Entry (ONE) System, a HUD-compliant Homeless Management Information System (HMIS).

-The dashboard refreshes Monday – Friday at 10 AM with the prior day’s data.
+The dashboard refreshes Monday – Friday at 10 AM with data through the last complete quarter.

 - Data can be viewed on a quarterly basis through the most recent complete calendar quarter.
 Data extends back to July 1, 2019.
 Prior data is not included in the dashboard, as Coordinated Entry did not roll out to all subpopulations until early 2019.

 - Data reflects the demographics of heads of household only.